itswadesh/anne-docs2/docs/admin-manual.md

 #### Store Profile

-- In Store Settings, you will redirect to store profile.
+- In-Store Settings, you will redirect to the store profile.

 ##### Store Name and Web Address